im-open/set-environment-variables-by-scope/README.md

 #### `scope-array`

 A space delimited array of scope strings that the environment variable could be valid for.
 The filter by which keys/values will be selected is the `scope` action input.
+The scope value comparison is _not_ case sensitive.

 #### `key-value`